Allergic Reaction (cont.)

 The look and feel of an allergic reaction depends on the body part involved and the severity of the reaction.
 Some reactions may be localized and limited, while others could involve multiple body systems.
 Reactions to the same allergen vary among individuals.

 - Anaphylaxis is the term for any combination of allergic symptoms that is rapid, or sudden, and potentially life-threatening.
-Call an ambulance immediately if you suspect anaphylaxis.
+Call 911 or activate emergency medical services immediately for suspected anaphylaxis.

 - One sign of anaphylaxis is shock.
 Shock has a very specific meaning in medicine.
 The organs of the body are not getting enough blood because of dangerously low blood pressure.
 Shock may lead rapidly to death.
 The person in shock may be pale or red, sweaty or dry, confused, anxious, or unconscious.